 1. Change your morning routine.
 According to the 2016 Deloitte Global Mobile Consumer Survey, 89% of consumers check their phones within their first waking hour.
 Within the first hour of being awake, we are instantly flooded with updates from our friends’ social media, emails about work, or perhaps we’ve missed a phone call or two.
 Tristan Harris, an ex-Google Design Ethicist, stated “When we wake up in the morning and turn our phone over to see a list of notifications — it frames the experience of ‘waking up in the morning’ around a menu of ‘all the things I’ve missed since yesterday.’”
 Instead of checking your phone the moment you wake up, perhaps you can use that time to connect with yourself through meditation, exercise, or reflection.

 3. Have other options.
-So many of us turn to our phones to cure our boredom, but are there alternatives to this action?
-Instead of scrolling through your news feed or refreshing your emails, maybe you could read a book, ask your partner to take a walk outside with you, or play a technology-free game with your family.
+Many of us turn to our phones to cure our boredom, but are there alternatives to this action?
+Instead of scrolling through your newsfeed or refreshing your emails, maybe you could read a book, ask your partner to take a walk outside with you, or play a technology-free game with your family.
 There are ways to cure boredom that don’t necessitate being on a device.

-Unplugging from technology is definitely difficult, especially given the fact that so many of us rely on our phones for a variety of things.
-However, the more you are plugged into your devices, the less you are plugged into your life, and the more you miss out on opportunities for real connection.
+Unplugging from technology is definitely difficult, especially given that so many of us rely on our phones for a variety of things.
+However, the more you are plugged into your devices, the less you are plugged into your life, and the more you miss out on opportunities for a real, personal connection.
+If you follow these tips on how to unplug, you’ll find that you have a clearer mind and can begin, once again, connecting to those around you.

 COUNSELING SERVICES AT CITRON HENNESSEY IN MANHATTAN

-If you have found this post to be helpful, then remember Citron Hennessey when you search for counseling services in Manhattan.
+If you have found this post on how to unplug to be helpful, remember Citron Hennessey when you search for counseling services in Manhattan.
 Our team of counselors can help you make real connections with the people in your life.